Available Online or On-Campus

-The 17-credit program is offered throughout the year, with entry beginning in Fall, Spring, and Summer semesters.
-Coursework is offered in a blended format to meet the needs of K12 classroom educators.
+The program is offered throughout the year, with entry beginning in Fall, Spring, and Summer semesters.
+Coursework is offered in an in-person format or completely online to meet the needs of K12 classroom educators.
 Educators receive the highest quality of instruction from faculty with a rich background of work in K12 reading environments, many of whom are currently practitioners in the field.

 Please note: Focused Field Hours are required for most courses.
 These hours need to be completed outside of class.Get Started Register for an Information Session